bem-archive/bem-tools/README.md

 When the server gets a request for some *.html file it will look for appropriate BEMJOSN and BEMHTML files, apply one to another and return the result if both files do exist.
 The contents of the *.html file will be returned otherwise.

+When requested URL corresponds to a directory server checks for index.html file in it and returns the content.
+If file is not found, index.bemhtml.js and index.bemjson.js are checked for existance and the result of the template application is returned.
+Otherwise the directory listing is returned.

 ### Tech modules

 #### API